AdamStan/Project_PO2/README.md

-#About project#
-\n This is a project for PO2
+#About project# This is a project for PO2.
 You can take it.
-There is only sorce, did not compile
+There is only source, but it was compiled and work